kevingrillet/FF9-KOJR/README.md

 Getting back to FF9 because FF7 RMK is out here, but I don't have PS4 :(

-I'm still really bad at FF9 Jump Rope Minigame so I was looking for fun ideas on YouTube.
+I'm still really bad at FF9 Jump Rope minigame so I was looking for fun ideas on YouTube.
 Found this https://www.youtube.com/watch?v=Z9EJICJh6oQ with GitHub link https://github.com/mikelhamer/kojr .

 Well, I don't have a RaspberryPi at home, but I have an Arduino.